jtarrio/signals/README.md

 ## Acknowledgements

-This is a spinoff of https://github.com/jtarrio/webrtlsdr, itself a spinoff of https://github.com/jtarrio/radioreceiver, which is, in turn, a fork of https://github.com/google/radioreceiver.
-(I am the original author, but I was employed by Google at the time.)
+This is a spinoff of https://github.com/jtarrio/webrtlsdr, itself a spinoff of https://github.com/jtarrio/radioreceiver, which is, in turn, a fork of https://github.com/google/radioreceiver, (of which I am the original author, but I was employed by Google at the time.)